a-padinha/sunflower/README.md

 <details>
 <summary>
-This is the tests resulting automated test:
+This is the test automated result:
 </summary>
 <pre>
    @Test